-The previous auditors M/s Fazal Mahmood & Company, Chartered Accountants being eligible, offered themselves for appointment.
-Shareholders unanimously approved the appointment of M/s Fazal Mahmood & Company, Chartered Accountants as auditors of the Company for the year ended June 30, 2013 at a remuneration of Rs.
+The present auditors M/s.
+Fazal Mahmood & Company, Chartered Accountants being eligible, offered themselves for appointment.
+Shareholders unanimously approved the appointment of M/s Fazal Mahmood & Company, Chartered Accountants as auditors of the Company for the year ended 30 June 2014 at a remuneration of Rs.
 500,000/- plus out of pocket expenses of Rs.
 15,000/-.
 Half yearly review fee of Rs.
 65,000/- was also approved by the shareholders.

-There being no other item on the Agenda the meeting was concluded with a vote of thanks to the Chair.
+There being no other item on the Agenda the meeting was concluded with thanks to the Chair.